auxmeet/bspwm-dotfiles/README.md

 # bspwm-dotfiles
-for install my cool dotfiles and stuff type
+for install my dotfiles and stuff type this in your terminal:
  ```bash
 git clone https://github.com/auxmeet/bspwm-dotfiles.git
 cd bspwm-dotfiles